 Visiting Mom with my son

 My Dad was already gone.
 Mom was alone, so it was always nice when family and friends would visit her.
 My oldest son was almost as apprehensive about flying as I was, so the two of us were a good match.
 Unfortunately, I needed an aisle seat and he preferred a window.
-On the flight in we sat together.
+On the flight into Arizona, we sat together.
 On the flight back we chose our preferred seats and a poor gentleman sat between us, sometimes having to be part of our conversation.